TheStxfan/EPub-Optimizer/README.md

         :: Set quality { 1 - 100 }:
         set "quality=35"
      ```
-   - Adjust the value of 'set "quality=35"' for optimal results.
+   - Adjust the value of "quality=35" for optimal results.
 The default is 35% (recommended).

 2. **Color:**
    - Locate the lines: